amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 independently, to come from the same distribution (and in fact we want it to be the uniform distribution).
-That is, when we take a long sequence of outputs, we want them to cover the entire range, we want them to cover it evenly, and we want the evenness to increase as the number of outputs increases -- which constitutes a purely frequentist definition of randomness.
+That is, when we take a long sequence of outputs, we want them to cover the entire range, we want them to cover it evenly, and we want the evenness to increase as the number of outputs increases — which constitutes a purely frequentist definition of randomness.
 In addition, we want the absence of clear patterns between outputs.
 We don't want the sequence to look like `7, 8, 9, 10, ...`, even with a bit of noise, and we don't want correlation between outputs.
-The problem here is that no-one really knows what "having patterns" means; it is entirely possible that we simply searched for a pattern too simple, and that in fact there is one fully explaining the sequence lurking just around the complexity corner.
+The problem here is that no-one really knows what "having patterns" means; it is entirely possible that we only searched for simple patterns, and that in fact there is a pattern that fully explains the sequence lurking just around the complexity corner.

 Nonetheless, there is a well established battery of tests to check statistical randomness of RNG outputs, called the [Diehard Tests][diehard-web], and serves